rust-lang/book/nostarch/chapter18.md

 This code creates the variables `a` and `b` that match the values of the `x` and `y` fields of the `p` struct.
 This example shows that the names of the variables in the pattern don’t have to match the field names of the struct.
-But it’s common to want the variable names to match the field names to make it easier to remember which variables came from which fields.

-Because having variable names match the fields is common and because writing `let Point { x: x, y: y } = p;` contains a lot of duplication, there is a shorthand for patterns that match struct fields: you only need to list the name of the struct field, and the variables created from the pattern will have the same names.
-Listing 18-13 shows code that behaves in the same way as the code in Listing 18-12, but the variables created in the `let` pattern are `x` and `y` instead of `a` and `b`.
+However, it’s common to match the variable names to the field names to make it easier to remember which variables came from which fields.
+Because of this common usage, and because writing `let Point { x: x, y: y } = p;` contains a lot of duplication, Rust has a shorthand for patterns that match struct fields: you only need to list the name of the struct field, and the variables created from the pattern will have the same names.
+Listing 18-13 behaves in the same way as the code in Listing 18-12, but the variables created in the `let` pattern are `x` and `y` instead of `a` and `b`.

 Filename: src/main.rs